 Good hygiene-Make sure your son showers in the morning to remove the urine from his skin.
 Protective lotion will help with any rashes he may have developed from the urine contact.
-Kids who wear pull-ups at night should shower in the morning, too.
+Kids who wear disposable pants at night should shower in the morning, too.

 Odor-eliminating underpads, which lie on top of the sheet, are recharged by washing with chlorine bleach, eliminating odor causing germs.